discord-diabetes/diabetes-wiki/information/Travelling.md

 <!--
-1. if you're bringing pens or pills, make sure your rx label is on the box
+~~1. if you're bringing pens or pills, make sure your rx label is on the box
 2. don't take your pump through the mmwave or send it thru the xray machine
-3. ask for a patdown
+3. ask for a patdown~~
 4. describe the explosives screening procedure
 5. indicate that pumps will be affected by airplane pressure
 6. Don't ever disconnect your pump, as you may be taken to secondary inspection